mavjav-edu/pcc/chapter_16/README.md

 # Downloading Data

+In this chapter we’ll download data sets from online sources and create working visualizations of that data.
+An incredible variety of data can be found online, much of which hasn’t been examined thoroughly.
+The ability to analyze this data allows you to discover patterns and connections that no one else has found.

+## Changes from the book

 There's a slight change to [Exercise 16-1](#exercise-16-1-san-francisco).

 Pygal has been updated recently, which is a good thing; you're learning a library that's being steadily improved.
 If you're using the latest version of Pygal, you'll need to make some slight changes to the code in Chapter 16.